flightaware/casstcl/README.md

 * *$future* **wait** *?us?*

  Waits for the request to complete.
-If the optional argument us is specified, times out after that number of microseconds.
+If the optional argument *us* is specified, times out and returns after that number of microseconds have elapsed without the request having completed.

 * *$future* **foreach** *rowArray code*